danielsauter/rapid-android-development/p2p.md

 Run the app on the Android device you’ve currently connected via USB.
 When the app is compiled, disconnect that device and run it on the other device.
 If you have a third (or fourth) device available, load the sketch onto as many Android devices as you’d like to test with.

-Now follow the steps we took earlier in <!--ref linkend="sec.run.bluetooth-->, to connect two devices via Bluetooth for the remote cursor app.
+Now follow the steps we took earlier in [Run the App](../p2p.html#bluetoothcursorsuipde-run), to connect two devices via Bluetooth for the remote cursor app.

 Finally, press the Survey tab and answer your first question.
 Press the left and right arrows to move through the questions.
 Respond to the questions using the software keyboard and notice how the statistics change as you punch in `1`, `2`, and `3`.